Lopinavir/ritonavir (By mouth)

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.

-- Capsule or oral liquid: Store in the refrigerator or at room temperature.
+- Capsule and oral liquid: Store in the refrigerator or at room temperature, away from heat or direct light .
 If you store the medicine at room temperature, it expires after 2 months.